Teen Adventure

 Service projects might include running a day of activities and games for young campers at Lexington area day camps, working on an organic farm, or helping with maintenance projects at Boxerwood Nature Center.

-Jesse Austell, Co-Director of Teen Adventure, began working for BYM Camps in 2003.
-He has worked as a Counselor, Trip Leader, Trip Manager and starting in 2010 as a Director of TA.
+Jesse Austell, Co-Director of Teen Adventure, began working for the camping program in 2003.
+He has worked as a Counselor, Trip Leader, Trip Manager and starting in 2010 as TA Director.
 When not at camp, Jesse is a research and financial consultant for nonprofit organizations.
 He has an MA in Applied Sociology and Nonprofit Management and a BA in Nonprofit Finance.
 Jesse enjoys biking and urban agriculture and recently completed a cross-country bike trip from Florida to San Francisco.
 In the past Jesse has also helped lead an outdoor adventure and experiential learning program for inner city youth in DC.

-Rosie Eck, Co-Director of Teen Adventure, was a camper at Catoctin and Teen Adventure starting in 1999.
-After TA, she worked as a counselor and staff at Catoctin for five summers and as a trip leader at TA for two, spending one summer away in Chile, but returning in time to cook at Catoctin!
-She has been a Director at TA since 2016.
-She majored in Studio Art and Hispanic Studies at Oberlin College and especially enjoyed painting animals.
-In 2013, she moved to Baltimore where she facilitates art-making among various groups, including Make Studio, an art studio for adult artists with disabilities.
-She also enjoys fiber arts, reading, volleyball, and spending lots of time outside with friends.
+Rosie Eck, Co-Director of Teen Adventure Quaker Camp, was a camper at Catoctin and Teen Adventure, starting in 1999.
+After TA, she worked as a counselor and staff person at Catoctin for five summers and as a trip leader at TA for two, spending one summer away in Chile (but returning in time to cook at Catoctin!)
+She majored in Studio Art and Hispanic Studies at Oberlin College and especially enjoyed painting animals and elementary foreign language pedagogy.
+In 2013, she moved to Baltimore where her time primarily revolves around facilitating healthy environments through play – as a Playworks Americorps coach at Mount Royal Elementary Middle, leading art workshops and spending lots of time outside with friends.
+She is proud to be the reason why a few hundred Baltimore schoolchildren know some of our favorite camp cheers and games.